 Despite its focus on gamers, NoxPlayer lets you install other apps from the Google Play Store as well.
 There are many great extras included in NoxPlayer, and you can access them via the toolbar on the right-hand side of the window.
 On this page, you will find shortcuts to recording screenshots and videos, a link to creating macros, and a means to install applications from outside of Google Play.

-It often offers a choice between using on-screen controls or using a Bluetooth controller, as is the case with many of the emulators on this list.
-Having the ability to save states, as well as customizing your buttons and keys, will ease your stress levels.
-You can play your favourite ROMs using John NESS simply because it’s a solid program.
-It appears that the only problem is that the app doesn’t support cheat codes so you may have trouble entering them.
+You can play your favorite ROMs using John NESS simply because it’s a solid program.
+It often offers a choice between using on-screen controls or using a Bluetooth controller, as with many of the emulators on this list.
+Having the ability to save states and customize your buttons and keys will ease your stress levels.
+It appears that the only problem is that the app doesn’t support cheat codes, so you may have trouble entering them.

 Commodore 64 (Mobile C64)